shonohs/simpledataset/README.md

 # simpledataset

 Utility tools for simple vision image dataset format.
-WORK IN PROGRESS.

 ## Features
 * See the summary of a dataset